pwdonh/ies_toolbox/README.md

 Copy all files in your $HOME/.brainstorm/process directory and add ./functions/ to your Matlab path.
 Documentation for different use cases can be found in [./demos/](demos)

-The results in the paper can be reproduced by downloading the data from [here](https://box.bic.mni.mcgill.ca/s/kFSZf8Vj6beU6pa), and running the code in [./demos/paper_results/](demos/paper_results)
+The results in the paper can be reproduced by downloading the data from [here](https://box.bic.mni.mcgill.ca/s/kFSZf8Vj6beU6pa) (please contact me should the link become broken), and running the code in [./demos/paper_results/](demos/paper_results)